 Since 2004, the Artemis Quartet has been programming its own critically renowned series in the Berlin Philharmonie and, in addition, was named Quartet in Residence at the Vienna Konzerthaus in 2011.

-In addition to their concert careers, the four musicians are professors at the Universität der Künste in Berlin and at the Chapelle de la Reine Elisabeth in Brussels.
+In addition to their concert careers, the members of the quartet are professors at the Universität der Künste in Berlin and at the Chapelle de la Reine Elisabeth in Brussels.